-Recommendation
+Recommendation:

 The proposed comprehensive plan will serve as a guiding document for the future growth of the city.
 The plan was crafted based off community input and from selected committees of business owners, students, citizens, and city staff members.
-Staff recommends that the Planning and Zoning Commission adopt Nixa 2045: Planning our growth, as the new comprehensive plan for the City of Nixa.
+Staff recommends City Council support Nixa 2045: Planning our growth, as the new comprehensive plan for the City of Nixa.